ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'CSS to Sass' course on Treehouse.

 **Thoughts:** Today I decided to take a break from JavaScript and brush up on my Sass skills since I have been using it so much lately with work.

+### Day 24-25: 12-13 September 2018

+**Today's Progress**: Worked on 3 different WordPress projects.

+**Thoughts:** I fixed bugs in Sass on one project and edited the design of two others in the CSS customizer.